nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-warning">

 :exclamation: **Caution:** If your changes to the data file makes its format invalid, PetCode will discard all data and start with an empty data file at the next run.
-For certain data changes, PetCode will discard the change and initiate the respective data value to its default value.
+For certain data changes, PetCode will discard the change and initialise the respective data value to its default value.

 </div>